avdfo/PHYS_549_package/SR-CNN/README.md

 [TensorFlow] Super-Resolution CNN (SR-CNN) on ARPES data
 =====

-TensorFlow implementation of 'Image Super-Resolution using Deep Convolutional Network' [1] applied on angle-resolved photoemission spectroscopy (ARPES) data.
+TensorFlow implementation of "Image Super-Resolution using Deep Convolutional Network" [1] applied on angle-resolved photoemission spectroscopy (ARPES) data.
 The goal is to reproduce the results in Ref.
 [2] as a practice.

 The package is adapted from <a href="https://github.com/YeongHyeon/Super-Resolution_CNN">YeongHyeon's implementation of SR-CNN</a> in order to perform denoising and fine feature extraction on angle-resolved photoemission spectroscopy (ARPES) data.